 After you set up a basic stack, you can consider whether to configure it to be a resilient stack.
-Learn more.
+Learn more on page 9.

 For information about how to install your security device, consult the Read Me First and Threat Protection System (TPS) Hardware Specification and Installation Guide.